xirelogy/velo/README.md

 - A form group indicates a section of input in a form.
 - The associated label for the input can be specified in the `label` slot.
+- Content for succeeded validation can be specified in the `validateSucceed` slot.
+- Content for failed validation can be specified in the `validateFailed` slot.

 ##### Full page (`x-velo::container.full-page`)